The UC Law SF professor fights for social justice and gender equity as a lawyer, health policy researcher, author, and teacher.

 Dunn wears many hats as she advocates for reproductive justice.
 But when asked about her favorite job, it was no contest: teaching.

-This fall, she is teaching her Reproductive Justice Seminar at UC Hastings.
-In the spring, she will teach a combined UC Hastings and UCSF course on International and Comparative Health Law.
+This fall, she is teaching her Reproductive Justice Seminar at UC Law SF.
+In the spring, she will teach a combined UC Law SF and UCSF course on International and Comparative Health Law.

-“I love teaching UC Hastings students because they’re smart, passionate and committed,” she said.
+“I love teaching UC Law SF students because they’re smart, passionate and committed,” she said.
 “They are trying to figure out, in whatever professional path they pursue, how to use their skills and education to pursue justice for themselves and others.”

 Dunn’s own career path is a good model and lesson for all.